 • Chemotherapy or post medication

-• After sudden physical or mental shock
+• A sudden physical or mental shock

 • Inadequate folic acid intake and Vitamin B12

-Giving birth is a traumatic event on your body, and it could have an effect on your hair.
+Giving birth is a traumatic experience for your body, and it could have an effect on your hair.

-A common question in any hair loss session is: Can a sudden change in my diet affect my hair?
+A common question in any hair loss session is - Can a sudden change in my diet affect my hair?

-The answer: Absolutely!
+The answer is - Absolutely!